hyunckim/iSport/README.md

 [heroku]: https://feed-isport.herokuapp.com/

 iSport is a full-stack web application inspired by Feedly, a RSS Feed Aggregator.
 Users can organize and explore feeds related to sports.
-This application was built using Ruby on Rails on the back-end, PostGREs as database, and React/Redux on the front-end.
+This application was built using Ruby on Rails on the back-end, PostgreSQL as database, and React/Redux on the front-end.

 ## Features & Implementation